Python Tutorial 1: Basic Operations and Plotting

 Grouping

-Let us group the data to calculate the number of earthquake event by year and plot the results.
+Let us group the data to calculate the number of earthquake events by year and plot the results.

 • Use the groupby method to group based on one or more columns in a DataFrame, e.g., Start Year;